-A public water system that received some or all of its finished water from on e or more wholesale systems by means of a direct connection or through the distribution system of one or more consecutive systems.
+Our public water system received some or all of its finished water from one or more wholesale systems by means of a direct connection or through the distribution system of one or more consecutive systems.
 Systems that purchase water from another system report regulated contaminants detected from the source water supply in a separate table.